gvpm/phoneConverter/README.md

 MY-MISERABLE-JOB

 - It will create an output file converting each expression into a correspondent phone number.
+And will also print the output.

 EG: